muratgul/OnionWebApi/README.md

 - The API is organized with controllers under the `src/Presentation/UnionWebApi.Api` project.
 - JWT Bearer authentication is required for protected endpoints.
-- Use the Swagger UI for interactive API exploration and testing.
+- Use the Scalar UI for interactive API exploration and testing.

 ## Project Structure